MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-google-ads.md

 - Exporting segments with a total of 1 million profiles can take up to 5 minutes because of limitations on the provider side.
 - The matching in Google Ads can take up to 48 hours.

-## Setup connection to Google Ads
+## Set up connection to Google Ads

 1. Go to **Admin** > **Connections**.

 1. Select **Add connection** and choose **Google Ads** to configure the connection.

-1. Give your connection a recognizable name in the Display name field.
+1. Give your connection a recognizable name in the **Display name** field.
 The name and the type of the connection describe this connection.
 We recommend choosing a name that explains the purpose and target of the connection.

 1. Choose who can use this connection.
 If you take no action, the default will be Administrators.
 For more information, see [Allow contributors to use a connection for exports](connection.md#allow-contributors-to-use-a-connection-for-exports).